An Unlikely Pair Share A Moment That Goes Beyond Politics

 "It was a vastly different experience [than most people].
 Socially, I didn't have I guess as many friends as most people would," he says.

-He says he's lost friends since the election because of some of his political views.
+He says he has lost friends since the election because of some of his political views.
 "So I hope that I can be the reason that someone decides to talk to someone as opposed to just cutting them out of their life, or blocking them on Twitter," he says.

 "I'd like for this to encourage other people to engage in more conversations with people that you don't agree with," Amdeen says.